Best CPU For Streaming in 2023

 That’s because the high-end chipset carries an MSRP of $549 on the AM5 socket.
 The price-to-performance ratio here is very competitive given all this model offers.
 You’re also benefitting from a high base clock of 4.7 GHz.
 This can be pushed all the way to 5.6 GHz with overclocking.
 Single-core performance will be very strong with frequencies as high as this out of the gate.

 - Overclocks to 5.0 GHz

 - About to be replaced by 13th Gen Raptor Lake

-Despite the fact that Raptor Lake is right around the corner, we’re confident recommending the Intel Core i7-12700K as the best Intel CPU for streaming.
+Raptor Lake is right around the corner.
+However, we’re confident recommending the Intel Core i7-12700K as the best Intel CPU for streaming.
 This is in large part due to the Hybrid Architecture, a mixture of P-cores and E-cores which makeup this chipset thanks to the Intel 7 10nm process.

-You’re looking at a total of 12 cores and 20 threads here for the most power efficent i7 model to date, especially when factoring in the 125W TDP.
-What’s more, this processor just about manages to live up to the 5 GHz mark when overclocked, and you’ll need all the extra power you can get when streaming in higher resolutions than Full HD (1080p) or rendering video projects.
+You’re looking at a total of 12 cores and 20 threads here.
+That is the most power efficent i7 model to date, especially when factoring in the 125W TDP.
+What’s more, this processor just about manages to live up to the 5 GHz mark when overclocked.
+You’ll need all the extra power you can get when streaming in higher resolutions than Full HD (1080p) or rendering video projects.

 - $299 price point

 - Excellent single-core and multi-thread performance